awsdocs/aws-doc-sdk-examples/javascript/example_code/s3/README.md

-# EventBridge code examples for the SDK for JavaScript (v2)
+# Amazon S3 code examples for the SDK for JavaScript (v2)

 > NOTE: Examples for this SDK are no longer supported.
 > These examples are for historical purposes only, and should not be relied upon.